MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-xbox-live-guide.md

 # Xbox Live Helper library overview

 > [!IMPORTANT]
-> This feature is currently in **Private Preview**.
+> This feature is currently in **Preview**.
+It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
->
+> PlayFab customers in the Indie, Pro, and Enterprise tiers can access the Matchmaking and Party previews automatically through Game Manager.
+Xbox managed partners are also invited for the preview in the free tier and can get a preview access code from your Microsoft developer partner manager.

 The Xbox Live Helper library for PlayFab Party is designed to help games using PlayFab Party meet [Xbox Live policies](https://docs.microsoft.com/gaming/xbox-live/xboxlive-policies) related to communication (XR-015 and XR-045).
 The Xbox Live Helper library is available on [Nuget.org](https://www.nuget.org/profiles/PlayFab).